(This article was originally published on the 6th February 2018 and updated on the 28th May 2020).

 According to the Department of Statistics, 52.6% of the respondents stated that their finances are impacted during the Movement Control Order (MCO) period.
 Plus, 28.6% of the respondents reported that their savings will only last them for less than a month.
 With the statistics shown, it shows more importance for individuals to start building and saving for an emergency fund to prepare for rainy days ahead.

-A Test Of Financial Maturity
+A Test of Financial Maturity

-1. Draw up a roadmap
+1. Draw Up a Roadmap

-2. Plant the seed money
+2. Plant the Seed Money

-The first thing is to assess your net monthly take-home pay.
+The first thing is to assess your net monthly take home pay.
 Compute all basic, recurring expenses and other payables.
 From the remaining cash, set a fixed amount that shall be your seed money.
-Save this amount monthly from here-on and perhaps increase gradually when permissible.
+Save this amount monthly from here on and perhaps increase gradually when permissible.

-3. Take control of your spending
+3. Take Control of Your Spending

 Be business-like as you build your emergency fund.
-Even blue-chip companies implement cost-cutting measures when the situation calls for it.
+Even blue chip companies implement cost-cutting measures when the situation calls for it.
 The same applies to personal finance.
 You can free up some of your money by preparing your own packed lunch to work, doing away with junk food, and curbing your smoking or drinking vices.

-5. Look for other income sources
+5. Look for Other Income Sources

 Resourceful individuals will not rely solely on their regular incomes in their quest to build an emergency fund.
 Having a second or third source to supplement your current income would be helpful.
 There are boundless earning opportunities in this era of the digital world.